Earn rewardsJOIN CLUB CLARINS!

 How often should I exfoliate?

+Are you wondering how often to use body scrub?
 Exfoliating too often can cause your skin to become dry and irritated.
 If you have normal to combination skin then you can exfoliate two to three times a week.
 However, if you have sensitive skin, exfoliating gently once a week will suffice.

 When shouldn’t I exfoliate?

 There are times when you simply shouldn’t exfoliate.
-If you are sunburnt or have some sort of skin irritation, rash or condition, then it’s advised that you skip the exfoliator.
+If you are sunburnt or have some sort of skin irritation, rash, or condition, then it’s advised that you skip the exfoliator.
 The ingredients and the circular motion could aggravate your skin further.
 Also, your skin is particularly sensitive after shaving, so rather exfoliate before you shave or on another day.

 There are no two ways about it: If you want your body to look its best, you need to exfoliate once or twice a week.
 Regular exfoliation will help rid the skin of dead cells and flakes— leaving it smooth, refreshed, and primed to absorb the benefits of a moisturizer or body oil to follow.